ResMed Inc (RMD): A Deep Dive into Financial Metrics and Competi

 - 4. GF Value rank: 8/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability and growth, and solid ranks in financial strength, GF value, and momentum, GuruFocus assigned ResMed Inc the GF Score of 98 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and a slightly lower momentum rank, GuruFocus assigned ResMed Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.

 ResMed Inc Business Overview